digitaltrails/onvifeye/README.md

 it is still work in progress.___

-Onvifeye is a camera ONVIF python client that monitors TP-Link Tapo-C225, saving videos, jpegs, and raising emails.
+Onvifeye is a camera ONVIF python client that monitors TP-Link Tapo-C225, Tapo-C125, and maybe others.
+It saves videos, jpegs, and raises emails.

 THe script may work with other cameras, but might require modification to cope with camera specific event data.